plyoung/plyoung.netlify/content/bgs/bgs-components-ui.md

 - valueGetter: The bind used to get the value to set the target element with.
 The graph must return a number (float)
 - valueSetter: The bind used to update internal data when the player entered a value in the UI.

+##### GUI/Updaters/Text Params

+Changes text on target TextMehs Pro element by inserting values wherever {0}, {1}, {2}, etc occurs in the target text.
+It does not replace all the text in the target like the Text updaters do but only the occurrences of {0}, {1}, etc depending on how many graphs are linked to this component.

+Example: Original text on the UI element is "My name is {0}".

+If you now use the `Text Params` updater on this text it will get a value through a graph, for example 'Leslie', and replace the {0} with that value so that the UI element then read "My name is Leslie".

+- targetElement: Target text element.
+- valueGetter: The bind used to get the value to set the target element with.
+The graph must return a string (text) value.

 ##### GUI/Updaters/Text (TMPro)

 Changes text on target TextMehs Pro element.